suzukiplan/vgsx/README.md

 The following sections provide technical information useful for programming with VGS-X.

+## Screen Specification

+- It has a fixed screen resolution of **320x200** pixels.
+- It has 4 layers of BGs and 1 layer of sprites.
+- Each BGs has two modes: [Character Pattern Mode](#character-pattern) and [Bitmap Mode](#0xd20028-0xd20034-bitmap-mode).
+- Sprites can display up to 1024.

 ## Memory Map

 In VGS-X, the first 12MB (0x000000 ~ 0xBFFFFF) of the MC68030's 24-bit (16MB) address space is allocated for programs.